angular-moon/webpack-scp-client/README.md

 ## Introduction

-A plugin for webpack as an sftp client
+A plugin for webpack as an sftp client, forked from sqhtiamo/webpack-sftp-client

 ## Installation